Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 from the coupler.
 This was simulated with a transmission line in qucs.
 The voltage for that can be calculated from the chip manual.

+# Active/Standby Configuration

+The boards supports having a mate board that is the same board with one resistor difference to differentiate between board 1 and board 2.
+The BOARD\_NUM line is used to tell which board you are.
+This also selects values coming from the PC104.
+The "other" board is the board you are not.
+The lines on the PC104 are:

+- PRESENCEn\_N - This is used to tell if the other board is present (even if it is powered down).
+It will be high if not present and low if present.

+- FAULTn\_N - This is used to tell if the other board has had a fault and is failing.
+This board can take over processing at that point.

+- ACTIVEn\_N - Used to tell which board is active.
+The board that is asserting its line thinks it is active.
+If both boards assert this, board 1 will be active and board 2 must deactivate.

+- HW\_POWER\_OFFn\_N - Used to power the other board off.
+It this board thinks the other board is misbehaving, it can power off the other board.

+The lines from the other board become OTHER\_PRESENCE\_N, OTHER\_FAULT\_N, OTHER\_ACTIVE\_N, and OTHER\_HW\_POWER\_OFF\_N on a board.
+The lines for this board become PRESENCE\_N, FAULT\_N, ACTIVE\_N, and HW\_POWER\_OFF\_N.

+The active board may also be externally controlled.
+If the EXTERN\_CONTROL line is pulled high, the board will assume that some other external entity will choose which board is active.
+In this case, the ACTIVE\_N line becomes an input and the processor monitors that line to know if it should be active or not.

 # Power Control and Sequencing

 The power control on the board is fairly simple.
 One power up, the